Household Food Security in the United States in 2014

 This page provides the following information:

-In 2013, 5.6 percent of U.S. households had very low food security, essentially unchanged from 5.7 percent in 2011 and 2012.
+In 2014, 5.6 percent of U.S. households had very low food security, unchanged from 2013.
 In this more severe range of food insecurity, the food intake of some household members was reduced and normal eating patterns were disrupted at times during the year due to limited resources.

 Food-secure households are those with consistent access throughout the year to adequate food for active healthy living for all household members.
 Food-insecure households lack that level of access at some time during the year.